10 Problems on Beacon Hill

 4. Committee Reports - no info!

 Yet when a bill is reported, the committee doesn’t include any of that.
-In other states like California, where the committee report includes a list of who testified about legislation and whether they supported or opposed it.
+In other states like California, the committee report includes a list of who testified about legislation and whether they supported or opposed it.
 They think their residents deserve to know if, for example, a healthcare insurance executive testified against singlepayer healthcare, or if a Senior Executive at Exxon testified against a bill to tackle climate change.

-In Massachusetts, all this information is diligently compiled by the committee staff, and then put in a file somewhere instead of being published.
+In Massachusetts, all this information is diligently compiled by the committee staff, and then put in a secret file somewhere instead of being published.

 The public deserves to know what information led a committee to decide one way or another.